The HDMI cable allows you to connect your Windows laptop to a TV. This enables users to view content on the TV from their computer screens.

 1. Fixing Resolution on Windows to TV HDMI

 You must connect your TV to your computer with an HDMI cable to show up on display.
-If the machine does not fill out the entire TV section, you need to review the TV User Guide for which resolution it supports
+If the image/visual does not fill out the entire TV section, you need to review the TV User Guide for which resolution it supports

 To change the resolution of your screen, follow the steps below.